saleor/saleor-docs/docs/api-process/check-out.md

 ## Step #2 - Creating payment

-The checkout object contains the `available payment gateways` field.
+The `CHECKOUT` object also contains the `available payment gateways` field.
 It returns a list of the payment gateways which are currently configured on your Saleor server.

 Payment creation process consists of two operations:

 * Generating a token for this specific payment using the `payment client token` operation.
 This operation requires the user to select the preferred payment gateway.

-* Executing mutation `CHECKOUT PAYMENT CREATE` using the token generated in the previous step.
+* Executing mutation `CHECKOUT PAYMENT CREATE` using the token generated in the previous bullet.

+Depending on selected payment gateway, you will either use the JavaScript form which can be integrated to Saleor, or the payment gateway directs you to an external payment page.

+JavaScript responds returning a `promise` object.
+The payment gateway sends an information if the payment is successful along with a tokenized credit card payment information.

+This tokenized card information is then used to run the `checkout payment create` operation in order to save this payment record in API database.

+### `checkout payment create`

+The `checkout payment create` mutation requires the following three parameters:

+* Tokenized card payment information

+* Checkout id

+* Total amount of this operation

+## Step #3 mutation: `CHECKOUT COMPLETE`

+This operation requires only the checkout id.
+Its purpose is to check if this checkout is correct, it verifies if:

+* The addresses are correct

+* The products are in fact in stock (while making the purchase, another user could already buy the last available items)

+* The payment has been successful

+If these parameters are verified correctly, then the checkout is transformed into order.
+In the same time, the customer receives an email with a confirmation of placing an order.

+If the above verification fails, an error is returned indicating which element is erred.